Help for Orphaned Wildlife

 Click to expand.

 Ducks and geese do not leave their young unattended.
 Leave the young alone if there are adults nearby.

-Ducks or geese sometimes become stranded on a roof, in an enclosed courtyard or in a vertical-sided waterbody.
+Ducks or geese sometimes become stranded on a roof, in an enclosed courtyard, or in a vertical-sided body of water.

-- Waterfowl trapped in a courtyard can be herded through a building if entry and exit doors are nearby.
-Create a corridor for them to follow or they may scatter and hide after entering the building.
-This works best if the exit door is visible from the entry door.
-The corridor can be made of nearby objects placed close together or several people can stand in a line to herd the young waterfowl to the exit.
+- Young waterfowl trapped in a courtyard can be herded through a building if entry and exit doors are nearby.
+Create a corridor for them to follow, or they may scatter and hide after entering the building.
+This technique works best if the exit door is visible from the entry door.
+The corridor can be made of nearby objects placed close together, or several people can stand in a line to herd the young waterfowl to the exit.